lwade/euca-wiki/Monitoring.md

 **Storage Controller**
 * Local cache
-* Loopback devices in use
+* Loopback devices in use - Done
 * Specifically disk space in /var/lib/eucalyptus/volumes
 * Failed snapshots? (check for vol and snap ID's by filename length?)
 * tgtd status